pushme-pullyou/tootoo13/cookbook/ohc-on-hash-change/README.md

 * Interesting code but still too complicated

+### ohc-on-hash-change.html - Features

+* Basic HTML to call and display the template menu
+* Includes basic code to toggle display of current status HTML content

 ## To Do / Wish List

 * 2019-01-14 ~ Theo ~ Simple routine that calls for repository contents just once
+	* 2019-01-04 ~ Theo ~ make GitHub API request only once and triage the JSON thereafter
 * 2019-01-06 ~ Theo ~ toggle 'active' class on menu items